tekknolagi/tekknolagi.github.com/_posts/2025-11-10-compiler-effects.md

 Note that each bit implicitly represents a set: `ListItem` does not refer to a *specific* list index, but the infinite set of all possible list indices.
-It's *any* list item.
-Still, every list item is completely disjoint from, say, every entry in a global variable table.
+It's *any* list index.
+Still, every list index is completely disjoint from, say, every entry in a global variable table.

+(And, to be clear, an object in a list might be the same as an object in a global variable table.
+The objects themselves can alias.
+But the thing being written to or read from is the container.)

 Like other bitset lattices, it's possible to union the sets by or-ing the bits.
 It's possible to query for overlap by and-ing the bits.